3Qax/Gradient-Light-Bridge/README.md

   classification logic, not something explained by the public ZLL papers.
 - If exact certification behavior becomes necessary, the most relevant RE path is bridge firmware / `ipbridge` discovery and product-mapping logic.

-## Integrity

-`SHA256SUMS` contains checksums for the downloaded local files.

 ## License